 www.Frankie - Lassut.com

 Hi!
 Welcome to our site dedicated to amusement.
 Thanks for stopping by.

-This is partly The Coventry Super-Nature Centre, the world's first and the only one ('no one else is quite, erm, loopy enough' .. we resent that!).
+This is partly The Coventry Super-Nature and Natural Twistory Centre; the world's first and the only one ('no one else is quite, erm, loopy enough' .. we resent that!).
 We also thought we'd dedicate it to the late, GREAT, Steve Irwin as it is done in his spirit of love of nature (he was quite amusing himself).
 We also have a Phart Gallery (PHotographic ART) featuring the work of 'Fwanksy', Urbanian Phartist (he takes lots of pictures in urban surroundings ... to show that there 'is' beauty 'and humour' hidden in the concrete and litter of a city).
+There are also other shots, for instance 'Chlorophilian' images i.e. Countryside Love.
 Fwanksy even has a qualification HPFNB.
 Prize for anyone who can tell us what that means.

-Below is a small part of our ever growing Super Nature Centre (when the opportunities arise for additions), our ‘new’ SYCAMORE SEED 'plus' ‘SHOW’ (photographed by Fwanksy) .
+Below is a small part of our ever growing Super Nature/Natural Twistory Centre (when the opportunities arise for additions), our ‘new’ SYCAMORE SEED 'plus' ‘SHOW’ (photographed by Fwanksy).
 Thanks for dropping by, we hope we can make you smile.
 Have a nice visit.

 SYCAMORE SEEDS usually fall to the ground flying like little helicopters.
 Nature, as well as being incredibly beautiful, is miraculously clever.
 These though we think have been genetically modified by a mad scientist somewhere.
 These little seeds are our ‘little bird’ seeds, cute aren’t they.